 - Gadgets – Bluetooth speakers, headphones, MP3 players

 Music blogging is highly rewarding for those passionate about music and its production.
 After all, who wouldn’t love to get paid to review and talk about music?
-Adding music programs makes this possible.
+Adding music affiliate programs makes this possible.

 A music affiliate could realistically touch base on all things music with their blog.
 Reviews could turn to music production with enough interest.
 Production could point users to promotion.
 General consumers could seek memorabilia and more.

 The average spend for music is low due in part to streaming services.
 But, guess what?
 A lot of streaming music services have programs.
 The average is blown out the window depending on your audience selection, too.
-Promoting music programs to DJs, for example, could see major sales since these individuals will buy dozens of songs regularly.
+Promoting music affiliate programs to DJs, for example, could see major sales since these individuals will buy dozens of songs regularly.

 If you have an affinity for music, want to share your tunes, or help people learn an instrument then you’ll love music blogging.
 Fact.